ryanjeffares/grace/README.md

 This will build the `grace` executable, which you can add to your path or move somewhere that is on your path.
 Full install process as well as documentation is WIP.

+**Note for Windows users:** Cmake won't always set the C++ standard to be C++17 correctly in the generated Visual Studio project.
+Opening the `.sln` and changing the standard in the project settings will fix this.

 ## Alpha Release Roadmap
 * Experiment with string interning
 * `continue` statement